-2,500 - 8,000 Scovilles.
+Scoville Heat Units: 2,500 - 8,000 SHU

-A jalapeno pepper is a fuit of the Capsicum pod type.
-It is a medium sized pepper when compared to other chili pepper, measuring an average of 2-3.5 inches in length but growing up to 6 inches long or longer.
+A jalapeno pepper is a fruit of the Capsicum pod type.
+It is a medium sized hot pepper when compared to other chili peppers, measuring an average of 2-3.5 inches in length but growing up to 6 inches long or longer.

 You'll find them served when green, but if you leave the jalapeno pepper on the plant long enough, it will turn red.
 The red variety are just as delicious as the green jalapeno pepper, though a touch sweeter.

 The name "jalapeno" is Spanish for "Jalapa" (or Xalapa), the capital of Veracruz, Mexico.
 Jalapenos were originally grown there, hence the name.

 - Chipotle Pepper - a smoked jalapeno pepper